 We typically practice on Wednesday evenings.
 If you are interested in auditioning for the Praise Band, please email Chris Kelsey.

 The Handbell program is a unique part of the Music Ministry at Auburn United Methodist Church.
 We have groups for ringers of all ages and open positions are always available.
 Email Emily Bigler for more information about the Handbell Ministries at Auburn UMC.
-No prior music knowledge necessary!
+No prior music knowledge is necessary!

 Joyful Chimes for 1st-3rd graders

-In interactive ways, children are taught rhythms, reading music, listening skills and other related skills.
+In interactive ways, children are taught rhythms, reading music, listening skills, and other related skills.
 Using hand chimes, children provide special music for worship services throughout the year.
 We meet every Sunday during the school year.
 If you are interested, please email Emily.

 Joyful Ringers for 4th-6th graders

-This group has been in existence for over 20 years and continue to use handbells to learn new techniques.
+This group has been in existence for over 20 years and continues to use handbells to learn new techniques.
 Children have fun in rehearsals learning how to help lead the congregation worship time and preparing for the annual Bell Festival (Road Trip).
 We meet Sunday evenings during the school year.
 If you are interested, please email Emily.